 Shriners Children's understands the complex nature of spina bifida.
 All patients benefit from the expertise of the entire medical team, which provides multidisciplinary clinics.
 Coordinated by care managers, our collaborative approach to care extends to nurses, physical therapists, orthotists and child-life therapists who treat patients in mind, body and spirit.
 The expertise, experience and environment of care create a synergy that distinguishes our care at Shriners Children's.

 Some of the support services we offer for children with spina bifida:

 - Motion analysis: Many of our locations have a motion analysis center designed to evaluate patient movement patterns.
 Motion analysis is an objective measuring technique that assists the medical team in developing a custom approach to improve the child’s function.

 - Orthotics: Orthotics are designed to support alignment of the upper and lower extremities.
 They can also help with stability while walking.

 - Pediatric rehabilitation services: This may include occupational and physical therapy, aqua therapy, speech-language pathology, locomotion/walking therapy using a robotic-assisted treadmill (Lokomat), upper extremity robotic training (ARMEO) and electrical stimulation.

-- Assistive device evaluations: Our trained team of physical therapists and providers work together to recommend and prescribe equipment such as crutches, walkers and specialty wheelchairs to aid in mobility.
+- Assistive device evaluations: Our trained team of physical therapists and providers works together to recommend and prescribe equipment such as crutches, walkers and specialty wheelchairs to aid in mobility.